Opentrons/otone_docs/Choose_Edit.md

 ##### 1- Download OT-Protocol Document from Mix.Bio

-Each protocol document specifies the which pipette(s) are on the robot head, what labware is on the robot deck, and then what instructions that the robot follows for a given run.
+Each protocol document specifies the which pipette(s) are on the robot head, what labware is on the robot deck, and then what instructions the robot follows for a given run.
 Find the OT-Protocol document that seems to be closes to what you are looking for in the [Mix.Bio Protocol Library] (https//:mix.bio/browse) and download it.

 !-- Screenshot of choosing a Mix.Bio library protocol and downloading it

+You can choose a basic template and start a protocol from scratch, or download something specific like a 10x 96-well-plate Serial Dilution or PCR 8-Strip Sample Prep.

 ##### 2- Edit OT-Protocol

+You can view and edit your newly downloaded OT-Protocol document with the [Protocol Editor] (https//:editor.mix.bio).
+(You can also view and edit the raw code with a text editor if debugging JSON is more your style :)

-You can edit the document you downloaded from the Protocol Library to taylor it to your needs with the [Protocol Editor] (https//:editor.mix.bio).
-You have to add the OT-Protocol document to the editor by browsing for it, or dragging the file directly in as shown here:
+You have to add an OT-Protocol document to the editor by browsing for it, or dragging the file directly in as shown here:

 ![Drag into Editor Screengrab] (img/Choose_Protocol/Editor_1.jpg)

+Then, click 'Process File."
 When it has processed, it should look something like this:

 ![Populated Editor Screengrab] (img/Choose_Protocol/Editor_2.png)

-Now you can start editing your protocol!
+Now you can start editing your protocol.

 *Note:* To change the value in a feild, just click the field and type in the new value.
 The new value is saved when you click back out of that field (click on something neutral, not a different field).

 #### Info Section

 The Info section specifies 'meta' information about the document.
+All of these fields are optional.

 ![Info Section of Editor] (img/Choose_Protocol/Editor_Info.jpg)